 Koza / Uruma

-Okinawa City, near the gates of Kadena Air Base, which is a U.S. military base, is also known by its previous moniker of “Koza”.
-The many arriving and departing visitors in this international city from around the world including the U.S. have given birth to the “the Chanpuru culture” (Chanpuru means “mix” in the Okinawan dialect), a combination of Okinawan and overseas cultures coexisting together.
-“Okinawan pop”, which fuses Okinawan folk music with various musical elements such as rock, Latin, and the blues, is representative of “the Chanpuru culture”.
-Uruma City, next to Okinawa City, has the longest Kaichu-doro, the “Road Through the Sea”, in the East.
-Feel the exceptional exhilaration of driving the 4.75km road over the sea.
+Okinawa City, near the gates of Kadena Air Base, which is a U.S. military base, is also known by the moniker of Koza, a reference to its former name.
+Great numbers of visitors from around the world, including many from the U.S., give it a very international city vibe, and has given birth to a kind of Champuru culture (Champuru means “mix” in the Okinawan dialect), a combination of Okinawan and overseas cultures coexisting together.
+Okinawan Pop, which fuses Okinawan folk music with various musical elements such as rock, Latin, and the blues, is representative of this Champuru culture.
+Uruma City, next to Okinawa City, has the longest Kaichu-doro (the Road Through the Sea) in East Asia.
+You will surely feel exhilarated when driving the 4.75km road over the sea.

 Chatan with its fashionable shops is a popular area among young people.
 Mihama American Village and its American west coast theme, is the heart of shopping and entertainment in this area and has many casual clothing stores, Okinawan restaurants, and even has a 60m high Ferris wheel.
 You can easily spend an entire day in this area without running out of things to do.
 Notable are the live concerts at night beneath the romantic lights of the Ferris wheel.
 At Sunset Beach, adjacent to Mihama American Village, you can find many young people enjoying outdoor barbecues, families relaxing under the shadow of the trees, and people having a great time at the beach.